DoDAO-io/chatgpt-prompts/theming/remove-coloring.md

 Just use styled components for the variable specific css and use tailwind classes for all the other styling

-Write all the code in typescript as use types whereever possible and use them to make the code more explicit.
+Write all the code in typescript as use types wherever possible and use them to make the code more explicit.